stefan-b-jakobsson/x16-edit/README.md

 https://www.commanderx16.com/

-Run the RAM version with the following command line
+Run the RAM version with the following command

-x16emu -sdcard sdcard.img -prg x16edit.prg -run
+x16emu -sdcard sdcard.img -prg X16EDIT.PRG -run

 Loading and saving files in X16 Edit require that the emulator is started with an attached sdcard.